The Best Sustainable + Zero-Waste Eateries in Berlin

 Last updated: August 8, 2024

 Since the end of World War I, over 100 years ago, Berlin has established itself as an eco-conscious city.
-Originally this was more of a byproduct of recovering from the war and being left isolated from resources, than a drive to be environmentally aware.
-People were left with few options for food and salvation, and therefore had to value their green spaces, home grown food, and up-cycling.
+Originally this was more of a byproduct of recovering from the war and being left isolated from resources, rather than a drive to be environmentally aware.
+People were left with few options for food and salvation, incentivizing Berliners to strongly value green spaces, homegrown food, and upcycling.

 FREA (Bakery)

-This bakery is zero-waste, locally-sourced, and fully vegetarian.
+This bakery is zero-waste, locally sourced, and fully vegetarian.
 Their food scraps are composted and turned into fertilizer that is then returned to their local suppliers.
 How cool is that?
-From ingredients nearly all sourced from Berlin-Brandenburg to reusable cloths to wipe your hands in their bathroom, they really take the zero-waste crown in Berlin.
+From ingredients nearly all sourced from Berlin-Brandenburg to reusable cloths to wipe your hands in their bathroom, they show notable eco-friendly initiative.

 I’ve tried quite a few pastries here and have been a fan of all of them.
 Their Spandauer with vanilla crème is especially amazing, and their marzipan poppy seed twist is perfect if you don’t like overly sweet pastries.
 Their tomato pastry is just as lovely and probably my current favorite there.
 For more variety, go for their house breakfast which is a good size to split between two people.
 The plate costs €20 and includes croissants, brioche, brötchen, butter, spreads, fresh and cooked vegetables, and hummus.
 Their baked goods run from ~€3.50 to €5.
 Their pastries are currently fully vegan, but their mains are mixed.